 “A conventional refinance typically takes longer than a streamline or low-doc refinance because it involves more paperwork and an appraisal,” says Martucci.

-“With a streamline refi, a new appraisal is usually not required.
-And you probably don’t have to provide credit and income documentation like you would with a conventional refi,” he contiunues.
+“With a Streamline Refi, a new appraisal is usually not required.
+And you probably don’t have to provide credit and income documentation like you would with a conventional refi,” he continues.

 Dennis Shirshikov, a real estate analyst, agrees.